-As previously noted, the Social Security program covers several categories of beneficiaries: workers retired due to age (including disabled workers who have reached the NRA), disabled workers under the NRA, spouses and other eligible dependents of living workers receiving benefits, and spouses and other eligible dependents of deceased workers.
+As previously noted, Social Security covers several categories of beneficiaries: workers retired due to age (including disabled workers who have reached the NRA), disabled workers who have not yet reached NRA, spouses and other eligible dependents of living workers receiving benefits, and spouses and other eligible dependents of deceased workers.
 To simplify the illustrations, the model only includes benefits paid to workers retired due to age.
 Because all benefits are calculated using the same formula, the results would be similar for the other beneficiary categories.

 No tax or other income to the OASI Trust Fund is explicitly allocated to fund retired worker benefits separate from spouse and survivor benefits.
-According to OCACT data, retired worker benefits comprise about 82% of the benefits paid from the OASI Trust Fund in 2020 with the remaining benefits paid to spouses, children and survivors.
-This percentage has been increasing in recent years as more married couples receive two retired worker benefits based on each spouse's own work history, and fewer receive retired worker and spouse benefits based on just one spouse's work history.
+According to Social Security Administration data, retired worker benefits comprised about 83.3% of the benefits paid from the OASI Trust Fund in 2022 with the remaining benefits paid to spouses, children and survivors.
+This percentage has been increasing in recent years as more married couples receive two retired worker benefits based on each spouse's work history, and fewer receive retired worker and spouse benefits based on just one spouse's work history.
 This trend is expected to continue.
 Over the 75-year valuation period, retired worker benefits are expected to approach 90% of all OASI benefits on a present value basis.
 No one percentage can apply to all possible retirement years.
 In our illustrations, measurements of individual equity assume 86.8% of the OASI taxes paid by and on behalf of the workers fund retired worker benefits.
-This figure represents the average over the 75-year valuation period in the 2019 Trustees Report.
+This figure represents the approximate average over the 75-year valuation period.